skorpios1027/Plex-Discord-Bot_V2/README.md

-Note : this is a personal upgrade of the Plex Discord bot made by danxfisher available here : https://github.com/danxfisher/Plex-Discord-Bot
+Note : This is a personal upgrade of the Plex Didscord bot by irbykk found at: https://github.com/irbyk/Plex-Discord-Bot_V2 which is a personal upgrade of the Plex Discord bot made by danxfisher available here : https://github.com/danxfisher/Plex-Discord-Bot
 He should have all the credit for starting this project.
 # Plex Discord Bot